-15 Chile uses Hexavalent vaccine; Brazil is procuring some doses of Hexavalent
+&lt;sup>15Chile uses Hexavalent vaccine; Brazil is procuring some doses of Hexavalent.

-16 Information on Pentavalent can be retrieved in each of the 5 individual vaccines composing the combination.
-Information used on this report are source from the Diphtheria position paper.
-Diphtheria vaccines: WHO position paper - August 2017, Weekly epidemiological record; No 31, 2017, 92, 417-436 17 2018 global demand estimates from WHO's DTP-containing vaccines Market Study -
+&lt;sup>16Information on Pentavalent can be retrieved in each of the 5 individual vaccines composing the combination.
+Information used on this report is a source from the Diphtheria position paper.
+Diphtheria vaccines: WHO position paper - August 2017, Weekly epidemiological record; No 31, 2017, 92, 417-436.